embeddedartistry/libc/README.md

 meson buildresults --cross-file build/cross/gcc_arm_cortex-m4.txt
 ```

-Following that, you can run `make` (at the project root) or `ninja` (within the build output directory) to build the project.
+Following that, you can run `make` (at the project root) or `ninja` to build the project.

 Tests will not be cross-compiled.
-They will be built for the native platform.
+They will only be built for the native platform.

+**Full instructions for building the project, using alternate toolchains, and running supporting tooling are documented in [Embedded Artistry's Standardized Meson Build System](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-meson-build-system/) on our website.**

 #### Disabling Position Independent Code